 To disable logging, follow these steps:

-While Transport Layer Security (TLS) provides encryption between yourself and the server that you are connected to, it does not protect you if the server is compromised.
-For this reason, users that prefer strong encryption should consider the use of TLS alone insecure.
+While Transport Layer Security (TLS) provides encryption between yourself and the server that you are connected to, it does not protect you if the server itself is compromised.
+It also does not guarantee your chat partner is using it as well.
+For these reasons, users that prefer strong encryption should consider the use of TLS alone insecure.

 Off-the-Record Messaging (OTR) is end-to-end encryption which means that data is not decrypted until it is received by your chat partner.

-Textual advertises that it supports Off-the-Record Messaging (OTR) by appending a sequence of tab characters at the end of outgoing messages.
-Unfortunately these tab characters present problems for certain Internet Relay Chat (IRC) bots as well as certain CLI-based chat clients.
+Textual advertises that it supports Off-the-Record Messaging (OTR) by appending a sequence of tab characters to the end of outgoing messages.
+These tab characters can be problematic for certain Internet Relay Chat (IRC) bots as well as certain command line chat clients.

 To stop Textual from appending tab characters, follow these steps: